ztblick/ztblick.github.io/_posts/2020-01-01-a-scratcher-in-Burgess-Park.md

 My father lost a house;
 who else would play
 when the house always wins?

-When I moved into my classroom in August,
-I peeled the sticker off the door
+I peeled the sticker off the door.
-It came apart as I tore it away.
+It came apart as I tore it away
-I cast it in the trash just as I cast away
+and cast it in the trash.
-the scratcher I found in Burgess Park.